tareqanwar/cv/README.md

 ## Overview

-I am passionate about programming.
-I want to be game engine developer.
-I love gaming and game industry.
-I have more than 5 years of experience as a developer & a 4 years computer science degree.
-On the way to complete a one-year Web Development Diploma in University of Winnipeg.
+I am passionate about programming and have more than 5 years of experience as a developer.
+I have completed my 4 years computer science degree in 2012 & on the way to complete a one-year Web Development Diploma in University of Winnipeg.
 To my colleagues I am known for accepting new challenges, delivering the work and as a problem solver.
-I never say no when I am assigned a task.
+I like new chalenges.
 If I have the opportunity to work on something new, I love it.
 I deliver every time whether on a team or individual.

 ## Select Accomplishments